 But regardless of your differences, you could talk for hours with each other about your dogs because you’re both dog lovers.

 I don’t know if all the trainers were dog lovers before they entered the Freedom Tails program.
-But these men I met clearly loved the dogs they trained, and anyone who loves dogs, regardless of what they have done, has some seeds of love and compassion within them.
+However, the men I met clearly loved the dogs they trained, and anyone who loves dogs, regardless of what they have done, has some seeds of love and compassion within them.

 Finding those seeds and nurturing them is one of the benefits of the Freedom Tails program.

 Those seeds may have been overpowered and smothered by poor decisions, fear, insecurity, hopelessness, or any number of other things, but fortunately, they are still present.

 Working with these dogs helps the trainers nourish those seeds and make them flourish.
 And as the seeds flourish, lives can change.